Free & Low-Cost Resources for Eating Disorder Help

 National Association of Anorexia Nervosa and Associated Disorders

-As meetings are led by peers rather than professionals, they can’t substitute for a formal treatment program.
+They also offer more direct help in the form of support group meetings.
+Meetings are led by peers rather than professionals, so they should not be used as a substitute for a formal treatment program.
 But they can give you the tools you need to fill gaps in your care.

 You can choose from general meetings or one tailored to a more specific group, including: